Andrei-Khadziukou/education-projects/README.md

-The folder to hald training and education samples.
+The folder to hold training projects and education samples.